 Only Shepherd University departments or student groups may hang banners from campus buildings.
-Fraternities and sororities must submit banner designs for approval to the Fraternity & Sorority Advisor in the Student Engagement Suite, 216 Student Center.
+Fraternities and sororities must submit banner designs for approval to the Fraternity & Sorority Life Advisor in the Student Activities Suite, 110 Student Center.

 How to Have a Flier Approved:

 Student clubs or organizations should submit a clean digital version of advertisements through the Poster Approval Form on the Student Activities and Leadership page on RamPulse.

 Off-Campus entities may submit materials for approval through the Student Affairs Administrative Suite, 122 Student Center.

 Please allow at least 72 hours for the approval process.
 Upon approval, the flier will be stamped, signed, and dated.
 Because the approval stamp and signature provides visual evidence that the flier has been approved for posting, it is highly recommended that copies for posting be made from this original with the stamp on it.
 Building managers have the right to remove media materials which have not been approved.
 Approved fliers may be posted on any designated student club or organization bulletin board space or kiosk on campus.
 It is the posting entity’s responsibility to consult with each building manager about the appropriate places for posting (see next page for a directory of building managers).

 Posting and Distribution:

 - Fraternities and Sororities may post approved signs on bulletin boards provided in the Student Center, the Dining Hall, Residence halls, and instructional buildings.
 Each building manager may designate other appropriate places to post.